Frequently Asked Questions

 - A gift that can be shared and enjoyed by all staff i.e. chocolates, cookies, flowers

 - Thank you notes (these are shared with the VP)

 - Donation to local charity of your choice i.e. Alzheimer’s, MS

 Are your nursing homes accredited?

-Shannex homes participate in a voluntary accreditation process through Accreditation Canada.
+Yes, in 2013 Shannex Healthcare Incorporated achieved Accreditation with Exemplary Standing through Accreditation Canada.
 Accreditation is a thorough process of assessing, reviewing, evaluation and certifying that a facility is providing good quality services that meets objective standards, so that the public can trust the quality of its services.
-The next Accreditation survey will be completed in 2013.
+Shannex participates in this voluntary accreditation process every four years; the next survey will be completed in 2017.
 Additional information on accreditation can be found by visiting their WEBSITE.

 Are your nursing homes licensed?